 Granted, the Dark Ash Silver Spectre 13 starts at $1,249 and comes with an Intel Core i5-8250U instead of an i7.

-In the UK, there are two HP Spectre 13 configurations available, starting at £1,599.
-This model is mostly the same as the one we reviewed, only with a 4K touchscreen and double the storage.
+Over in the UK, you’ll be able to pick from two different HP Spectre 13 configurations, starting at £1,599.
+This model is mostly the same as we reviewed, but with a 4K touch display and a larger SSD.

 The HP Spectre 13 is also available in Australia, starting at AU$2,699 for the model we reviewed here.